lucaschirruINAF/SRT-Documentation/antenna.rst

 **SKARAB**      all        187.5,160,128,93.75,80,64,46.875,40,32,23.4375,20,16       down to 1 ms    65536                 spectro-polarimeter
 =============== ========== ========================================================== =============== ===================== ======================================================================

-For the Total Power and SARDARA, the backend configuration with DISCOS has different bandwidths from effective ones.
+For the Total Power and SARDARA, the backend configuration with DISCOS (more detail at the link `Observing with SRT <https://srt-procedures.readthedocs.io/en/latest/index.html>`_) has different bandwidths from effective ones.
 For SARDARA, note that the actual available effective bandwidth of 1200 MHz corresponds to 1500 MHz in the backend setting.
 Similarly, for the effective bandwidth of 300 MHz, a bandwitdh of 420 MHz in the backend configuration is necessary.
 In the case of the Total Power, the four effective bandwidths correspond to 300, 730, 1250 or 2000 MHz, respectively.

 Total Power
 -----------

 The Total Power backend is a single-band, seven-beam backend for continuum observations.
-Located just below the dish, this backend is formed by 14 voltage-to-frequency converters that digitize the incoming RF signals.
-Different IF inputs can be selected from three focal points.
+Located just below the primary mirror M1 and the Gregorian room, this backend is formed by 14 voltage-to-frequency converters that digitize the incoming radio frequency signals.
+Different radio frequency inputs can be selected from three focal points (i.e. primary focus, Gregorian focus and BWG focus) where the receivers are installed.
 Different bandwidths (maximum bandwidth: 0.1 - 2.1 GHz) and attenuation levels can be selected.

 This backend consists of 14 sections.
 Each section processes a single IF channel with a single polarization, as input.
 The signal is detected by a broadband square-law detector and then digitized by an A/D converter.
-The nominal IF band is 2 GHz (0.1-2.1 GHz).
-On-board filters can restrict the band to 250, 680, or 1200 MHz.
+The nominal baseband is 2 GHz (0.1-2.1 GHz), corresponds to the baseband of the SRT.
+On-board filters can restrict the effective band to 250, 680, or 1200 MHz.
 The same boards also perform the focus selection for the SARDARA backend.
 Here are the possible configurations of the Total Power backend for different receivers:

 ======== ======== ====================== ==================
 Receiver Sections Filters (MHz)          Sampling time (ms)
 ======== ======== ====================== ==================
 K-band     14     250,680,1200,2000      1 -- 1000
 C-high      2     250,680,1200,2000      1 -- 1000
-C-low      2      250,680,1200,2000       1 -- 1000
+C-low      2      250,680,1200           1 -- 1000
 ======== ======== ====================== ==================